emmercm/www/src/blog/keep-npm-packages-updated-with-renovate.md

 ## Renovate

 [Renovate](https://renovate.whitesourcesoftware.com/) is a [completely free](https://renovate.whitesourcesoftware.com/blog/renovate-is-now-part-of-whitesource/), open source tool to **automate dependency updates** across many tools and languages.
-With Renovate, you can either install into GitHub or GitLab as an app, or self-host.
+With Renovate, you can either install it into GitHub or GitLab as an app, or self-host.
 You commit a config file [in your repository](https://docs.renovatebot.com/configuration-options/) alongside the rest of your code, and Renovate will use it every time it runs.

 There are competing tools such as [Dependabot](https://dependabot.com/) ([acquired by GitHub](https://dependabot.com/blog/hello-github/)) or [Snyk](https://snyk.io/blog/keep-your-dependencies-up-to-date-enable-auto-upgrades-with-snyk/) that do similar things, but I have really appreciated the deep customization Renovate offers.